 “Eat six small meals a day”

 This may not be a bad idea, based on your lifestyle and your doctor’s recommendations.
 Small meals throughout the day are sometimes recommended to help keep blood sugar and hunger levels stable.
-However, one Canadian study found that splitting a low-calorie diet into six meals rather than three had no effect on weight loss, and related research shows eating six meals a day may actually make you want to eat more.
+However, one Canadian study in the British Journal of Nutrition found that splitting a low-calorie diet into six meals rather than three had no effect on weight loss, and related research shows eating six meals a day may actually make you want to eat more.
 One big reason: What defines ‘small’ varies from person to person.
 “Sometimes when you give this advice to people, and don’t go through what’s defined as small, it can quickly turn into bad advice,” says Kirkpatrick.

 “Have this food every day”

 Two words to nix from your vocabulary: cabbage soup.
-Any diet that puts excess focus on one food—like cabbage soup or even grapefruit with every meal—is likely lacking in vitamins and minerals.
+Any diet that puts an excess focus on one food—like cabbage soup or even grapefruit with every meal—is likely lacking in vitamins and minerals.
 “You’re cutting out a lot of different nutrients that other foods can offer,” says Giese.
 “Plus, eating plays an important role in your daily life.
 These diets can become repetitious and dull, and you want to enjoy your meal plan so you can stick with it.”
-And never buy these 50 unhealthy foods at the supermarket ever again.
+(And never buy these 50 unhealthy foods at the supermarket ever again.)

 “Swap meals with juice to lose weight”